 Items not claimed in one week will be donated to charity.

 Oakledge Park Gear Check: Open 7:30am to 10:30am.

 2nd Leg Runners may check gear at Battery Park (5:45-8:10am) for pickup at Waterfront Park finish (9:00am-2:00pm).
 Gear bags may NOT be picked up from Battery Park Gear Check.

-The 2-Person Relay Exchange is located within Oakledge Park.
+The Half & Half Relay Exchange is located within Oakledge Park.
 The relay legs are approximately 13.1 miles each.
-When the first leg runner reaches the exchange zone she/he will pass the wrist band to the second leg runner.
+When the first leg runner reaches the exchange zone she/he will tag the second leg runner.
 Because both runners are wearing B Tags, no exchange of the timing tag is necessary.

-The first leg runner will receive a 2-Person Relay medal at the end of their leg and will also have access to food, water and Gatorade before heading back to Waterfront Park.
+The first leg runner will receive a Half & Half Relay medal at the end of their leg and will also have access to food, water and Gatorade before heading back to Waterfront Park.
 Please use the Relay Bus (see below).